On our homestead, we have more than one chicken coop.

 Roosts should be between two and four inches wide but the bottom line here is to not make them so wide that your chicken can’t drop their poop below them since chickens and all birds poop whenever their bodies need to since they don’t have bladders.

 Another good idea is to place a removable tray under your chicken roosts to make removing manure easier and cleaner.
-This might not logistically work for you, but making sure you can easily remove manure from the coop of course means a cleaner, more sanitary coop.
+This might not logistically work for you, but making sure you can easily remove manure from the coop means a cleaner, more sanitary coop.
 It’s also an easy way to gather manure for your compost bin.

-Final Thoughts On Chicken Coop Designs
+Final Thoughts on Chicken Coop Designs

 When it comes to coops, you can invest as much or as little as you like, as long as it meets the basic requirements we outlined above.